wdrbork/allergy-alert/UserManual.md

 recipes for that item in our database that use that ingredient.

 ## How to Report a Bug
 Submit a bug using the "Issues" section on our project's Github.
+Guidelines for bug reports:
+1. Use the GitHub issue search — check if the issue has already been reported.
+2. Explain the steps you took to get to the place where the bug occured when reporting.
+Refer to this document for additional information on bug reporting practices: https://github.com/brycelelbach/cpp_bug_reporting_guidelines

 ## Known Bugs
 Currently there are a few issues with our website: